RunestoneInteractive/RunestoneServer/docker/README.rst

 so **do not edit files from inside the container** otherwise they will have a change in permissions on the host.

-To run Python-based program, you must first activate a virtual environment: use ``source /srv/venv/bin/activate`` or ``cd /srv/BookServer; poetry shell`` as appropriate.
+To run Python-based program, you must first activate a virtual environment: use ``source /srv/venv/bin/activate`` when working on topics related to the old Runestone server (the instructor interface) or ``cd /srv/BookServer; poetry shell`` for topics related to the (new) BookServer (the student-facing content).

 VNC access